 Increases academic excellence, access, and retention of historically underserved low income, first-generation college students.

 Campus hangout for downtime in between classes.
 This space is also available for private rentals on evenings and weekends.

 Perfect for studying outside the library and for informal gatherings, receptions and other occasions that require an elegant setting.

-Student-run newspaper, distributed every Thursday during academic year, and radio station FM 91.9 KCSS.
+Student-run newspaper, distributed every Thursday during the academic year, and radio station FM 91.9 KCSS.